-This event was moderated by Jeremy Gill, Principal & Partner at SGS Economics and Planning.
+The event will be moderated by Patrick Fensham, Principal & Partner and National Leader for Urban Policy & Governance at SGS Economics and Planning.

-This event was held by SGS Economics and Planning, LGiU Australia and Municipal Association of Victoria.
+This event is being held by SGS Economics and Planning and LGiU Australia.

 LGiU Australia is a local government think tank committed to an innovative and sustainable local government sector.
 As a member-led organisation, its purpose is to share ideas and best practices, encourage innovation and collaboration, and develop research that drives the sector forward.
 LGiU Australia is a partnership between SGS Economics and Planning and not-for-profit think tank LGiU.